quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path Initiation {#path-initiation}

+Opening a new path requires the use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
+Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses the MP_NEW_CONNECTION_ID frame as specified in this extension to issue Path ID-specific connections IDs.
+The same Path ID is used in both directions.
+As such to open a new path, both sides need at least one connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with the same, unused Path ID.
+If the peer receives the PATH_CHALLENGE, it MUST pick a Connection ID with the same Path ID for sending the PATH_RESPONSE.

 When the multipath extension is negotiated, a client that wants to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames as described in